+Many travel companies organise the safe return for people on vacation but that does not include people like me.
 Many airlines increasing their prices – typically in capitalism: try to gain money when ever you can.
 Crisis as a chance for the rich to get even richer.
 A catastrophe for many.
 Airlines, do they care?

 Difficult situations need creativity – and solidarity

 If I would still be in Mexico, I could stay with friends but due to the pandemic it is impossible to travel from one state to another anymore.
-I would probably be forced to go back to Germany as many tourisic places have to close.
+I would probably be forced to go back to Germany as many touristic places have to close.
 No hotel, no hostel, no airbnb.
 No accommodation.
 However, it would eventually be impossible to rent something either.

 But I am not in Mexico anymore.
 Not even in Guatemala.
 I decided to join a group of sailors in Guatemala after my hike in Antigua and after I figured out that somebody was using my credit card.
 I found the group on the webpage called workaway.com which is a platform for volunteering, most of the time it means working for accommodation and food.
 I joined them when they were still in lake Izabal.
 But that has been weeks ago.
 Since then we left the lake and sailed through El Golfete to Livingstone, where the Caribbean Sea begins.
 We spent a week organising food and water for 12 people, enough for several weeks and fixing what needed to be fixed on two quite old boats, one 87′-catamaran and one aluminium monohull, 1974.

 But we left after one day to head South East to Roatan, Honduras.
-We arrived there after sailing almost two days straight.
+Arriving after sailing almost two days straight.
 As we were already planning the shifts to sail through the night due to the impossibility to anchor in the dark, a military boat came.
 The men, covered with masks, wanted to know from where we came, what we were doing here and to inform us that we are not allowed to go on land neither to be here at all.
-After we explained that we were tired after having sailed for 34 hours and we only need to rest for a night before heading to Guadeloupe. „That is far.
-What are we doing here then?“.
-After a while they allowed us in Port, even helping us to enter to the harbour and anchor there for the night as the reef is shallow and it is hard finding the passage in the dark.
+We explained that we were tired after having sailed for over 34 hours and we only need to rest for a night before continuing for Guadeloupe. „That is far.
+What are you doing here then?“.

 Plan: Guadeloupe

-The next day we discussed our options.
-For the first time since we left Guatemala we got an internet connection, so we could receive news about the actual situation and could finally send messages to family and friends.
-Everybody is concernd.
-Some try to convince their beloved to return home, some say instead it is actually safer where we are.
 Fact is that we are 12 people without having any contact to the outside world for a while, and are kind of safe.
 Even in Livingston we had been in town only for groceries and to use internet in a cafe, and to get some beers in a bar.
 And that was before the arrival of corona in Guatemala, officially.
 No one knows exactly.

 Problems to solve